stennety/mywebsite/en/index.md

 ### <a name="regulator"></a>Who regulates cryptocurrency in Greece?

 Cryptocurrency in Greece is currently only regulated from an AML (Anti Money Laundering) point of view, according to law [4557/2018](https://www.taxheaven.gr/law/4557/2018) (the linked law text is fully up-to-date), as modified by law [4734/2020](https://www.taxheaven.gr/law/4734/2020).
 The latter is known as the [European Union's AMLD5 Directive](https://www.sygna.io/blog/what-is-amld5-anti-money-laundering-directive-five-a-guide/).
-The regulator is the [Hellenic Capital Markets Commission](http://www.hcmc.gr/el_GR/web/portal/mlaundering1) that maintains a Registry of regulated exchanges (4 of them) and custodians (none).
+The regulator is the [Hellenic Capital Markets Commission](http://www.hcmc.gr/el_GR/web/portal/mlaundering1) that maintains a Registry of [AML-regulated cryptocurrency exchanges](http://www.hcmc.gr/aweb/files/laundering/files/Register%20of%20Providers%20of%20Exchange%20Services_EN.pdf) and [AML-regulated cryptocurrency custodians](http://www.hcmc.gr/aweb/files/laundering/files/Register%20of%20Custodian%20Wallet%20Providers_EN.pdf).

 ### <a name="projects"></a>What cryptocurrency and blockchain projects are there in Greece and Cyprus?